 At Moses Brown, we challenge seventh grade scientists with big questions, then give them the tools and information to tackle them.

 In the winter, students consider how (or if) the United States government should respond to the presence of wolves beyond government-managed lands.
-At the same time, they read Never Cry Wolf in English class, and are pressed to consider the issue from multiple perspectives in History.
+At the same time, they read Journey: The Amazing Story of OR-7 in English class, and are pressed to consider the issue from multiple perspectives in History.
 With a visit from a feature filmmaker, and a two-day intensive with a Montana rancher, this lesson is one students won’t forget.
 Through all this, students study adaptations, how ecosystems balance, food webs, and the trophic cascade caused by top predators.Inquire